justinnnlo/launch_school/RB101/lesson_2/notes/precedence.md

     end
     => nil

-In this code block, `p` lacks its argument
+In this code block, `p` lacks its argument.

+This also implies that a block without method invocations does **not create a scope**.

 # Takeaway: use parentheses!!!